Comprehensive Review Real Customer Analysis

 Quality and Durability

-When you are dropping $200 on a pair of sneakers, you want them to last longer than a Netflix subscription.
-Fortunately, the Glycerin Max seems to be built like a tank.
+When you're dropping $200 on a pair of sneakers, you want them to last longer than a Netflix subscription.
+Fortunately, the Glycerin Max seems built like a tank.

 The Good News The durability praise is high—I'd estimate over 80% of long-term feedback is positive regarding wear and tear.
 The thick rubber outsole plays a huge part here.
 One test showed absolutely no scuffs after 40,000 steps on hard pavement.
 That is impressive.
 The midsole foam, while soft, seems resilient enough not to "pancake" flat after a few weeks, which is a common issue with super-soft foams.